linode/docs/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-16-04.md

 ## Apache

-### Install and Configure
+### Install and Configure Apache

 1. Install Apache 2.4 from the Ubuntu repository:

         sudo apt install apache2

-2. The `KeepAlive` setting allows apache to utilize server-side memory reducing latency for users on the hosted site. `KeepAlive` will make a website faster, if the host has enough memory to support it.
+2. The `KeepAlive` setting allows Apache to utilize server-side memory, reducing latency for users on the hosted site. `KeepAlive` will make a website faster, if the host has enough memory to support it.
 This is done by allowing Apache to reuse connections, instead of opening a new connection for every request.

 The state of `keepAlive` depends on the type of site you plan to run.
 Please read more about your specific use-case [here](https://httpd.apache.org/docs/2.4/mod/core.html#keepalive) open the Apache config file, `apache2.conf`, and adjust the `KeepAlive` setting:

     {: .file }